waldur/ansible-waldur-generator/README.md

     modules:
       - name: security_group_facts
         plugin: facts

-        # User-friendly name for the resource, used in messages and docs.
         resource_type: "security group"
         description: "Get facts about OpenStack security groups."

-        # The API operation to get a list of security groups.
-        list_operation: "openstack_security_groups_list"

-        # The API operation to get a single security group by its UUID.
-        retrieve_operation: "openstack_security_groups_retrieve"
+        # Defines the base prefix for API operations.
+The 'facts' plugin uses
+        # this to automatically infer the necessary operation IDs:
+        #  - `check`: via `openstack_security_groups_list`
+        #  - `retrieve`: via `openstack_security_groups_retrieve`
+        # The 'operations' block is therefore not needed for a conventional API.
+        base_operation_id: "openstack_security_groups"

-        # `many: true` allows the module to return a list of multiple security groups.
+        # If `true`, the module is allowed to return a list of multiple resources
+        # that match the filter criteria.
-        # If this were false, finding more than one group would result in an error.
+        # If `false` (the default), the module would fail if more than one
+        # resource is found, ensuring a unique result.
         many: true

-        # `context_params` define additional parameters for filtering the search.
+        # Defines additional parameters that can be used to filter the search.
+        # This is essential for finding resources within a specific scope.
         context_params:
+          - # The name of the Ansible parameter the user will provide.
-          - name: "tenant"
+            name: "tenant"
             description: "The name or UUID of the tenant to filter security groups by."

-            # The resolver tells the generator how to convert the tenant's name/UUID
+            # Tells the generator how to resolve the user-provided 'tenant' name
-            # into the filter key needed by the 'openstack_security_groups_list' operation.
+            # into the UUID needed by the API.
+The string "openstack_tenants" is
+            # a shorthand that expands to the standard list/retrieve operations for tenants.
-            resolver:
+            resolver: "openstack_tenants"

-              list: "openstack_tenants_list"
-              retrieve: "openstack_tenants_retrieve"
-              # `filter_key` is the query parameter used in the `list_operation` call.
+            # Specifies the exact query parameter key to use when calling the 'check'
+            # operation.
+The generator will construct a query like:
+            # `?tenant_uuid=<resolved_tenant_uuid>`
             filter_key: "tenant_uuid"
     ```

 ---